-- 1. The rescuers crouch on either side of the casualty. - Each rescuer reaches across the casualty's back to grasp their clothing at the waist on the opposite side.

-3. Each rescuer passes their other hand under the casualty's thighs, keeping their fingers bent and holding padding to protect the casualty from their fingernails.
+- The rescuers crouch on either side of the casualty. - Each rescuer reaches across the casualty's back to grasp their clothing at the waist on the opposite side. - d under the casualty's - 3.
+Each rescuer passes their other hand under the casualty's thighs, keeping their fingers bent and holding padding to protect the casualty from their fingernails.
 Hook the bent fingers together to form a rigid seat.
 Alternatively, the rescuers can hold each other's wrists.